-The Steering Committee meets on Monday evenings every other week.
-To join our conversations please contact Kaity@350NH.org.
+The Steering Committee meets on the second Wednesday of every month.
+To join our conversations please contact lila@350NH.org.

 Doug Bogen of Barrington has been an environmental organizer and advocate for more than three decades, focusing on grassroots, citizen advocacy efforts and community-based solutions to our most challenging environmental issues.
 He is currently director of Seacoast Anti-Pollution League in Exeter, focused on opposing the re-licensing of the Seabrook nuclear power plant, promoting renewable power alternatives – particularly offshore wind – and watch-dogging the clean up of superfund toxic waste sites at the Portsmouth Naval Shipyard.
 He also serves as program manager with Seacoast Area Renewable Energy Initiative in Portsmouth and is a founding member of Seacoast Peace Response and the Portsmouth-Severodvinsk Connection.
 He previously worked with Clean Water Action’s NH program from 1991 to 2009, serving as state program director for most of that time.
 He worked on issues of combating climate disruption, toxic contamination, particularly mercury and military waste, drinking water protection, cleaning up the state’s old fossil-fueled power plants and coastal water quality.
 He lives in Barrington and has been a resident of New Hampshire’s Seacoast region for three decades.
 Bogen holds a masters degree in Science and Environmental Education from Cornell University.